 graduate courses fulfill the distribution requirements of:

-Coordinator: Dr. Emilce Cordeiro, Modern Languages
+Coordinator: Dr. Emilce Cordeiro, World Languages

-Advisor: Dr. Michael Wong-Russell, Modern Languages
+Advisor: Dr. Michael Wong-Russell, World Languages

 - Requirements are accurate to date.
 However, the University reserves the right to change requirements in the future, and will notify applicants should any changes be made.